This elliptic curve has smallest conductor amongst elliptic curves over $\Q$ of rank 3.

 ---|---|---|---|

-$3$ | 3.3.20308.1 | \(\Z/2\Z\) | Not in database |
+$3$ | 3.3.20308.1 | \(\Z/2\Z\) | not in database |

-$6$ | 6.6.2093830264528.1 | \(\Z/2\Z \times \Z/2\Z\) | Not in database |
+$6$ | 6.6.2093830264528.1 | \(\Z/2\Z \oplus \Z/2\Z\) | not in database |

-$8$ | Deg 8 | \(\Z/3\Z\) | Not in database |
+$8$ | deg 8 | \(\Z/3\Z\) | not in database |

-$12$ | Deg 12 | \(\Z/4\Z\) | Not in database |
+$12$ | deg 12 | \(\Z/4\Z\) | not in database |

 We only show fields where the torsion growth is primitive.
 For fields not in the database, click on the degree shown to reveal the defining polynomial.